-Here we are delighted to present a highly important museum standard specimen Dyrosaurus crocodile and partial vertebrae with the reptilians teeth in their original placement in the alveoli (tooth sockets), within the upper and lower maxilla and mandible.
-All to often during the fossilisation process the animals teeth are lost, damaged or severely weathered out of their sockets.
+We are delighted to offer this highly important museum standard Dyrosaurus crocodile specimen fossil.
+Complete with partial vertebrae and the reptilians teeth intact and in the original placement positions in the alveoli (tooth sockets), within the upper and lower maxilla and mandible.
+All to often during the fossilisation process the animal's teeth are lost, damaged or severely weathered out of their sockets.
 This fine large specimen evokes the predatory nature of these vertebrates from the Cretaceous period, the condition is exceptional, the clenched jaws portray the character of this once fierce apex predator crocodile.

 All too often these anatomical gems are discovered in an unarticulated and damaged condition, the mandibles separated as the bacteria in the muds which hold the decaying animal, devour cartilage and muscle tissues, allowing the bones to be scattered often by watercourse cutting through evolving fossil beds.
 This example must have been covered rapidly in heavy silts or mud's creating an anoxic environment.
 The lack of oxygen preserved the skeletal parts for perpetuity and allows us this unique glimpse back into the terrors of the Cretaceous period and prehistory when these giant gharial crocodiles patrolled the swamps and lagoon margins of the warm tropical Cretaceous of Africa.